gitpod-io/gitpod-sdk-python/examples/mcp-server/README.md

 ## 🎯 Usage Examples

-Here are some ways you can interact with the MCP server through Claude:
+Here are some ways you can interact with the MCP server through Claude Desktop:

 1. Check your Gitpod identity:
    ```
    "Get my Gitpod identity"
    ```

 2. Create a new environment:
    ```
    "Create a Gitpod environment"
    "Create a Gitpod environment for https://github.com/my/repo"